Beginner's Guide to Oil Painting: Part 1

 If you can’t find this exact size, a similar size canvas with staple-free edges works just as well.

 Gesso is an acrylic-based primer that you will need to prime your canvas.
 It helps the paint “stick” to the canvas much better.
-You only need a small bottle of gesso when you’re just starting out.
-A little goes far and you won’t need much to prime a small canvas.
-I will post step-by-step instructions on priming your canvas in the second article of the series.
+You only need a small bottle of gesso when you’re just starting out—A little goes a long way, and you won’t need much to prime a small canvas.

-For a small painting, you’ll only need about 4 to 6 brushes of various sizes.
+For a small painting, you’ll only need about four to six brushes of various sizes.
 Be sure to choose ones that say they’re suitable for oil painting so the bristles can handle the paint and solvents.

-Choose a selection of small to medium size brushes as shown in the photo below.
-You will need a few with rounded edges for smooth strokes and shading, a couple with square edges for crisp lines and at least one slim pointed brush for tiny details.
+Choose a selection of small to medium-size brushes.
+You will need a few with rounded edges for smooth strokes and shading, a couple with square edges for crisp lines, and at least one slim pointed brush for tiny details.

 Either natural or synthetic bristles are fine.
 Brushes can either be purchased individually or in sets.
-Brushes can get pricey, so use student-quality ones if needed.
+Brushes can get pricy, so use student-quality ones if needed.